Freddie Simon

-Frederic Peter Andre Simon (born 14 October 1995) is an English former first-class cricketer.
+Frederic Peter Andre Simon (born 14 October 1995) is an English former first-class cricketer and actor in the Bollywood feature movie, ‘83.

-Freddie was born at Cheltenham in October 1995.
+Freddie was born at Cheltenham in March 1995.
 He was educated at the St Edward's School, Oxford before going up to Durham University.
 While studying at Durham, he made a single appearance in first-class cricket for Durham MCCU against Essex at Chelmsford in 2017.
 Batting once in the match, he was dismissed for a single run in the Durham MCCU first innings by Ravi Bopara, while with his right-arm medium-fast bowling he took 2 wickets in the Essex first innings, dismissing Adam Wheater and Ryan ten Doeschate, while in their second innings he dismissed Varun Chopra to take match figures of 3 for 128.